Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 Compound Interest

-Interest calculated on the initial principal plus all accumulated interest from previous periods, causing exponential rather than linear growth.
+Interest calculated on both the original principal and the accumulated interest from previous periods, causing balances to grow exponentially over time rather than linearly.

 Contribution Limit